seenthattinker/demo/sredEligible.md

 but does not include work with respect to

-- market research or sales promotion
+- &ndash; market research or sales promotion
-- quality control or routine testing of materials, devices, products or processes
+- &ndash; quality control or routine testing of materials, devices, products or processes
--  research in the social sciences or the humanities
+- &ndash;  research in the social sciences or the humanities
-- prospecting, exploring or drilling for, or producing, minerals, petroleum or natural gas
+- &ndash; prospecting, exploring or drilling for, or producing, minerals, petroleum or natural gas
-- the commercial production of a new or improved material, device or product or the commercial use of a new or improved process
+- &ndash; the commercial production of a new or improved material, device or product or the commercial use of a new or improved process
-- style changes, or
+- &ndash; style changes, or
-- routine data collection.
+- &ndash; routine data collection.